Ozarka Aviation Logo

 Aviation-Commercial Pilot

-• Earn a Commercial Pilot certificate with an Instrument Rating in Airplane Single-Engine Land (ASEL) and Airplane Multi-Engine Land (AMEL)
+• Earn a Commercial Pilot certificate with Instrument Rating for Airplane Single-Engine Land (ASEL) and Airplane Multi-Engine Land (AMEL).

 REQUIREMENTS and SEQUENCE